YubicoLabs/yed-spoke-example/README.md

 ### Test the Action
 1. Click the **Test** button
-2. Set the folling variables
+2. Set the following variables

   | **Name** | **VALUE** |
   | -------- | --------- |